Semuc Champey is one of Guatemala’s most iconic sights. Once you see it, you’ll instantly understand why!

-Here are the best transportation options available:
+Here are the best ways to get around Lanquin:

 Your own two feet are the best form of transport whilst in Lanquin.
-Despite being a hilly town, it’s easy to walk to anywhere that you need to get to.
+Despite being a hilly town, it’s easy to walk anywhere that you need to get to.

 It’s also possible to walk to Semuc Champey from Lanquin.
 It will take around 2.5 hours one way.

-By pick-up truck
+By pickup truck

 This is Lanquin’s adrenaline-filled alternative to a traditional taxi.
 Every few minutes you’ll see a pick-up truck passing by full of people and more hanging off the back.

 It’s more than just a way of getting from A to B — it’s part of your Semuc Champey adventure.
-At some points you’re holding on for your life, and at others you’re laughing with locals.
+At some points, you’re holding on for your life, and at others, you’re laughing with locals.

-If you want to visit Semuc Champey independently, a pick up truck is the best way to get there.
+If you want to visit Semuc Champey independently, a pickup truck is the best way to get there.
 It costs around Q20 each way.
 The views along the way are incredible!

 Like the pick-up trucks, you’ll see plenty of tuk-tuks zipping around Lanquin.